Library Reference Quickstart

 IV.
 Scholarly (Journals) vs. Popular (Magazines)

-Scholarly publications are written by and for scholars, subject to peer review prior to publication, use discipline specific jargon, advertisement free, and provide extensive citations.
+Scholarly publications are written by and for scholars, subject to peer review prior to publication, use discipline specific jargon, are advertisement free, and provide extensive citations.
 For these reasons they are considered to be authoritative and reliable.